-Upon arrival, each residence hall resident shall be assessed a Housing deposit of \$150, and each apartment resident shall be assessed a Housing deposit equal to one month's rent.
+Each residence hall resident shall be assessed a Housing deposit of \$150, and each apartment resident shall be assessed a Housing deposit equal to one month's rent.
 The deposit shall be returned after the tenant has vacated, provided an inspection determines the premises were left are in satisfactory condition.